Skip to main content ↓

 • Fraud detection: AI security programs can evaluate customer patterns and history to find fraudulent transactions.

-These are just a few ways that banks are using AI in 2025.
+These are just a few ways that banks are using AI in 2026.
 As AI progresses, companies will feel pressure to integrate these tools to keep up and offer the same benefits to their customers.

-2. Sustainability and ESG in banking
+2. Sustainability and ESG are growing concerns

-More and more industries are moving toward sustainable practices, all while taking environment, society, and governance factors into account.
+More and more industries are moving toward sustainable practices, all while taking environment, society, and governance (ESG) factors into account.
 The banking industry is no exception.

 Some examples of ESG in banking include: